-1 • The student's academic grades are to reflect academic achievement.
-2 The quality of the work will be assessed by multiple measures that 3 include, but not limited to: 4 • teacher observations (oral presentations or reports, speeches, 5 recitations, impromptu speaking, student participation and 6 demonstrations); 7 classroom assignments (reports, term or research papers, 8 models, projects, exhibits, posters, computer programs and 9 homework); 10 examinations (essay, multiple-choice and completion tests, oral 11 tests and skill tests requiring demonstrations); 12 alternative methods (portfolios and performance assessment).
+1 The student's academic grades are to reflect academic achievement.
+2 The quality of the work will be assessed by multiple measures that 3 include, but not limited to: 4 teacher observations (oral presentations or reports, speeches, 5 recitations, impromptu speaking, student participation and 6 demonstrations); 7 classroom assignments (reports, term or research papers, 8 models, projects, exhibits, posters, computer programs and 9 homework); 10 examinations (essay, multiple-choice and completion tests, oral 11 tests and skill tests requiring demonstrations); 12 alternative methods (portfolios and performance assessment).
 13 14 2.
 A sufficient number of grades/marks will be recorded to justify the marking- 15 period grade/mark.
 A marking-period grade is not based solely on a single 16 project.
 Passing grades on report cards indicate that the student is working 17 within a range acceptable for the grade or subject, unless the subject is clearly 18 identified as remedial.
-19 2 20 3.
-To receive a report card a student shall have been enrolled in school at least $\frac{1}{2}$ 21 of the forty-five day grading period as established by the official school 22 calendar.
-If an elementary student is enrolled for less than one-half $(1/2)$ of the forty five day grading period, a report and shall be issued, but a grade is 23 the forty-five day grading period, a report card shall be issued, but a grade is not required.
-The report aged needs to reflect the data of entry and attendance 24 25 not required.
-The report card needs to reflect the date of entry and attendance record.
-If a student withdraws, he shall be issued a grade on the withdrawal 23 26 form as of the date of withdrawal.
-Amended 7/2/96 & 6/27/00 20 27 form as of the date of withdrawal.
-Amended 7/2/90 & 0/27/00 28 4.
+19 20 3.
+To receive a report card a student shall have been enrolled in school at least 1⁄2 21 of the forty-five day grading period as established by the official school 22 calendar.
+If an elementary student is enrolled for less than one-half (1/2) of 23 the forty-five day grading period, a report card shall be issued, but a grade is 24 not required.
+The report card needs to reflect the date of entry and attendance 25 record.
+If a student withdraws, he shall be issued a grade on the withdrawal 26 form as of the date of withdrawal.
+Amended 7/2/96 & 6/27/00 27 A Ct. danta and to marries and dealing all publicate in addition there have married to 28 4.
 Students are to receive grades in all subjects in which they have received 29 instruction that grading period.
-30 31 5.
+30 E If the unincinal of a school feels it is necessary to change a munit's student's 31 5.
 If the principal of a school feels it is necessary to change a pupil's student's 32 grade in any subject at the end of a grading period, the principal shall consult 33 with the teacher regarding the necessary change.
 If the change is made after 34 official notification has been made to the parents, a copy of the principal's 35 reasons shall be placed in the pupil's student's cumulative folder.
-Amended 36 07-15-03 37 38 D. Desc ription and Definition of Marks Amended 07-15-03 39 40 ols shall adhere to the following evaluation plan for grading and reporting pupil 41 nt progress.
-The same evaluation plan applies to Limited English Proficient 42 (LEP) 43 Amen ded 6/15/99, 6/27/00, & 6/19/01 44 45 46 Kind ergarten - Grade 5 47 + Demonstrates Consistently 48 / Learning and Developing
+Amended 07-15-03 36 07-13-03 37 D Description and Definition of Marks April 107 15 02 38 D. Description and Definition of Marks Amended 07-15-03 39 Calcada shall adham to the following evaluation plan for anoding and remorting pouril 40 Schools shall adhere to the following evaluation plan for grading and reporting pupil 41 student progress.
+The same evaluation plan applies to Limited English Proficient 42 (LEP).
+43 44 Amended 6/15/99, 6/27/00, & 6/19/01 45 46 Kindergarten - Grade 5 47 + Demonstrates Consistently 48 / Learning and Developing